eeriemyxi/bca-notes/notes/sem1/aec-eng/no-second-troy.md

 * Was there another Troy for her to burn?

 ## Summary
-The poet asks why he should blame a specific woman for making him miserable or for encouraging violent actions among common people.
+The speaker starts by asking why he should blame a certain woman for making him personally miserable.
+He also asks why he should blame her for encouraging poor, uneducated men to use violence in a political uprising, essentially turning the poor against the rich and powerful.
+He notes that the uprising failed only because the men's courage did not match their desire for change.

-He describes her as having a powerful and intense mind, like a fire, and a beauty that is tense and dangerous, like a tightened bow.
-He feels that her personality—proud, lonely, and serious—is out of place in the modern world.
+The speaker then answers his own question.
+He says it was impossible for her to be peaceful because of her personality.
+He describes her mind as being noble but also intense and destructive, like a fire.
+He describes her beauty as being tense and dangerous, like a tightly pulled bow.
+He feels that this kind of serious, intense, and solitary person is old-fashioned and does not belong in the modern world. e

-He concludes that he can't blame her for her actions because it's just her nature.
-He compares her to the famous Helen of Troy, who caused a great city to be destroyed.
-The poet asks, since she is so powerful, was there another great city like Troy for her to burn down?
-He implies that her destructive power is too great for the small conflicts of his time.
+He concludes that, given her nature, she had no other choice.
+He compares her to Helen of Troy, a famous beauty from mythology who caused the destruction of the great city of Troy.
+The speaker implies this woman has the same epic, destructive quality.
+Since there was no ancient, legendary city like Troy for her to destroy in modern times, she had to cause this smaller, political conflict instead.
+It was simply her destiny to cause destruction.

 ## Questions
 1. Who is the author of the poem "No Second Troy"?